openhab/openhabian/docs/openhabian.md

 Supporting hardware means testing every single patch and every release.
 There are simply too many combinations of SBCs, peripherals and OS flavors that maintainers do not have available, or, even if they did, the time to spend on the testing efforts that is required to make openHABian a reliable system.
-Let's make sure you understand the implications of these statements: it means that to run on hardware other than RPi 2/3/4 or (bare metal that means NOT virtualized) x86 Debian may work but this is **not** supported.
+It means that to run on hardware other than RPi 2/3/4 or (bare metal that means NOT virtualized) x86 Debian may work but this is **not** a supported setup.

-It may turn out to when you install openHABian on unsupported hardware.
-However, if it does not, it's your very own problem to deal with that.
-You are invited to find out what needs to be adapted and contribute code to fix that back to the community with a GitHub pull request for anyone to benefit.
-That's the thing about Open Source.
-We'll be happy to include that in openHABian so you can use your box with openHABian unless there's a valid reason to change or remove it.
-However, that does not make your box a "supported" one as we don't have it available for our further development and testing.
-So there remains a risk that future openHABian releases will fail to work on your SBC because we changed a thing that broke support for your HW - unintentionally, however inevitably.
+Please stay with a supported version.
+This will help you and those you will want to ask for help on the forum focus on a known set of issues and solutions.

+At the time of writing, RPi5 are not fully supported as they require the Raspi OS to be based on latest Debian `bookworm`.
+There's an experimental based image available that should work for your RPi, but for now there's known issues at least with Wi-Fi and the Hotspot function.

 For ARM hardware that we don't support, you can try any of the [fake hardware parameters](openhabian.md#fake-hardware-mode) to 'simulate' RPi hardware and Raspberry Pi OS.

 #### Hardware modifications
 Plugging in HATs like an UPS or USB sticks or even SSDs for storage is fine, but we do not support attaching any hardware if that requires any sort of software or configuration changes on the OS part of openHABian.
 To put it straight: we don't recommend SSDs and do not support attaching an SSD and move the system over there.
-If you know Linux well enough to manually apply all the required modifications, feel free to do so but please be aware that this is a completely untested option that may work or not and what's even more important: it is unsupported.
+If you know Linux well enough to manually apply all the required modifications, feel free to do so but please be warned that this is a completely untested option that may work or not and what's even more important: it is unsupported.
 Don't ask for help if you run into trouble.
 Also remember that any future changes to openHABian (which is what you get when you upgrade as you are recommended to do on every start of the `openhabian-config` tool) can interfere with any such modification of yours so while any such mod may work for the time being you apply it, it may break your box and openHAB experience anytime in the future.
+Anybody afraid of SD card issues, use the [SD mirroring feature](openhabian.md#SD-mirroring) to mitigate.
+This will provide you with a secondary, up to date SD card, available for swapping at any time.

 ### OS support
 Going beyond what the RPi image provides, as a manually installed set of scripts, we support running openHABian on x86 hardware on generic Debian.